Logambal05/Industrial-Copper-Modelling/README.md

 ## Problem Statement:

-The copper industry faces challenges in handling sales and pricing data characterized by skewness and noise.
-Manual predictions are time-consuming and may lack accuracy.
-This project aims to develop machine learning models to predict the 'Selling_Price' and classify lead statuses (WON or LOST) using advanced techniques.
+The Copper Industry Sales and Leads Prediction Project addresses challenges in managing sales and pricing data characterized by skewness and noise.
+Manual predictions within the industry are often time-consuming and may lack accuracy.
+To overcome these challenges, this project focuses on the development of machine learning models.

 ## Tools Used: